Movie Star News: Fetish photography

 By the late 1940s, Klaw was receiving frequent requests for "Damsel-in-distress" photos of actresses being bound and gagged, spanked, and flogged.
 Sometime between 1947 and 1950, Irving Klaw was approached by a prominent lawyer with some "special needs."
 He offered to pay all the costs if Klaw would produce original bondage pictures for him.
 Klaw would retain the rights.
 His first bondage model was Lili Dawn.
 She was photographed in midtown studios by various freelance photographers.
 Eventually, Klaw rented the third floor over Movie Star News and turned it into a shooting studio.
 By 1955, Irving Klaw was allegedly grossing $1.5 million a year, primarily through mail order of his fetish pics.

 While he worked with many different models, Klaw's images with Bettie Page were his most popular and best known.
 He met Page when he contacted camera clubs looking for models for his burgeoning fetish photography business.
 Page was the most popular pin-up of the 1950s, appearing on more covers than anyone else in the decade.
 While she was Playboy's Playmate of the Month for January 1955, Page is best remembered for Klaw's bondage photos and the nudes by Bunny Yeager.

 Klaw always went to great pains to make sure his photographs contained no nudity, which would make the material pornographic and hence illegal to sell via mail.
 Models were often required to wear two pairs of panties so that no pubic hair could be seen.

 He and Paula, who actually posed and took most of the photos, started selling bondage and fetish photos using burlesque dancers like Baby Lake, Tempest Storm, and Blaze Starr as models.
-Klaw always went to great pains to make sure his photographs contained no sex acts or nudity, which would have made the material pornographic and hence illegal to sell via mail.

 Through his production company Nutrix Co. (and later also Mutrix Corp), Klaw also published and distributed illustrated adventure/bondage serials by fetish artists Eric Stanton, Gene Bilbrew, Adolfo Ruiz and others.

 Irving Klaw had an unusually close relationship with his sister Paula.
 The story of Irving and his business has primarily been told through her anecdotes.
 Paula often ran the front end of the store, but when Klaw began to produce his own photographs and films, Paula befriended the models, often treating them as her own daughters.
 When another photographer wasn't available, she would grab the camera and shoot the photos.
 In 1963, in an attempt to satisfy the courts, Irving destroyed his photographs and movies, Paula, unbeknownst to her brother, preserved his legacy – and her financial future – by hiding thousands of the images.
 After her brother's death, she became fiercely protective of his reputation and his work.
 Without Paula's foresight, Irving Klaw might have been just an odd, barely remembered footnote in the annals of pin-up history and Fifties puritanism.